Complexity of Shift Bribery in Committee Elections: SNTV, Bloc, and k -Borda

 and a voter $z'$ with the preference order that is obtained from that of~$z$ by first reversing it, and then shifting each member of $V(G) \cup E(G)$ by one position forward, and shifting $p$ by $B$ positions back. \end{enumerate}

 Let $L$ be the score of $p$ prior to executing any shift actions.
-The scores of the candidates in our election are as follows: each candidate in $V(G) \cup E(G)$ has score $L + B + 1$, and each candidate in $F(G) \cup D' \cup D''$ has score at most $L+B$.
+Simple calculations show that each candidate in $V(G) \cup E(G)$ has score $L + B + 1$, and each candidate in $F(G) \cup D' \cup D''$ has score at most $L+B$ (to see this, it suffices to consider voters $z$ and $z'$ as the other voters have preference orders that are symmetric with respect to all the candidates except for those in $D''$, who are always ranked last).

 We show that it is possible to ensure the victory of $p$ in our election by a bribery of cost at most~$B$ if and only if there is a multicolored independent set for $G$ of size $h$.

 For the ``if'' case, we show that if $G$ has a multicolored independent set, then there is a successful shift action of cost $B$ in our election.
 Let us fix a multicolored independent set for $G$ and, for each color $i \in [h]$, let $v^{(i)}_{s_i}$ be the vertex of color $i$ from this set.
 For each pair of voters $x_i, x'_i$, we shift $p$ so that in $x_i$ he or she ends up right in front of $v^{(i)}_{s_i+1}$ (or $p$ does not move if $s_i = q$), and in $x'_i$ he or she ends up right in front of $v^{(i)}_{s_i}$.
 This way, $p$ passes every vertex candidate from $V^{(i)}$ and every edge candidate from $\left(\bigcup_{t \in [q]}E(v^{(i)}_t) \right) \setminus E(v^{(i)}_{s_i})$.
 This shift action costs $B/h$ for every pair of voters $x_i,x'_i$, so, in total, costs exactly $B$.
 Further, clearly, it ensures that $p$ passes every vertex candidate so each of them has score~$L+B$.
 Finally, since we chose vertices from an independent set, every edge candidate also has score at most~$L+B$: If $p$ does not pass some edge~$e$ between vertices of colors~$i$ and~$j$ for a pair of voters $x_i, x'_i$, then $p$ certainly passes $e$ in the pair of votes $x_j, x'_j$ because $v^i_{s_i}$ and $v^j_{s_j}$ are not adjacent.